Flow-State1/flowstate/README.md

 Install yarn and dependencies for the project:
-  - On the terminal run the command: npm install yarn
+  - On the terminal run the command(Optional): npm install yarn
-  - After the installation run the command: yarn
+  - After the installation run the command: yarn (Alternatively npm install)

 Run the application:
   - Run the command: yarn run dev